 Section 7.02 Each voting member in good standing may cast one vote for any nominee.
 In all cases where more than one person is nominated for the office a secret ballot must be held.
 The nominee having a simple majority of votes shall be declared elected.
 If no nominee has a majority, a run-off ballot shall be held between the two nominees with the greatest number of votes.

-Section 8.01 Physician, Scientist, Allied Health, Fellow, and In-Training members pay annual dues.
+Section 8.01 Active, Allied Health, Fellow, and In-Training members pay annual dues.
 Fellow Emeritus, Retired, and Honorary members are exempt from dues.

 Section 8.02 The dues of the Society shall be due and payable on the receipt of statement.

 Section 8.03 The amount of dues for each fiscal year shall be determined by the Board